States of Jersey Ambulance Service: Structure

-The SJAS is structured similarly to most NHS ambulance services.
+The SoJAS is structured similarly to most NHS ambulance services.

 Paramedics are the primary healthcare professionals within the service and are all required to be registered with the Health and Care Professions Council, like in the UK.

 The service also operates an intermediary crew, which has the primary role of providing inter-facility transfers.
 This is broadly 'take-homes' between Jersey General Hospital and discharged patients' homes but may also involve transport to and from Jersey Airport.
 Patients may be taken to Jersey Airport where they require specialist care which cannot be provided at Jersey General Hospital and instead will be flown via the Jersey Emergency Transfer Service (JETS) to the UK to a more specialised hospital.

 Leading Ambulance Paramedic (LAP) is a hybrid role of office-based and operational work.
 The LAP will be dispatched by the Combined Control Centre (CCC) to support ambulance crews at challenging or multi-agency scenes in a managerial or clinical capacity.
 LAPs are also deployable to emergencies where all other paramedic crews are unavailable.

 LAPs are supported by a Silver Duty Officer (SDO) who are deployable from office work to major incidents.

 Fleet

-The SJAS has thirteen vehicles in its fleet.
+SoJAS has twenty six vehicles in its fleet.